 - Provide a user a list of countries from which to select.

 - Give a user a list of colors available for a product from which to select.

 - To allow a user to select the quantity of a product they want to buy (i.e. between 1 and 10).

 In these cases, the options are limited.
 Using a dropdown menu means you can get a response that makes sense to your code.
 This is because the user cannot input any value they want, like they could on a select field, which you may not anticipate.

 Suppose we are creating a web form for a local bakery.
 We’ve been asked to create a form that allows a user to order bread.
 This form should present a drop-down list of breads from which a user can choose a bread.
 The options that should appear are:

 - Plain Brown

 - Whole Grain

-To create this drop down menu, we could use the following code:
+To create this HTML drop down menu, we could use the following code: